ajwilson79/traffic_volume_analysis/rajeev_branch01/Readme.md

     The third quartile (Q3) - It represents 75th percentile of the data.
 IQR is amount of spread in the middle 50% of dataset.
 It is robust against outliers.

-This dataset shows that there is high degree of variablity or scatter of data points around the mean
+    **This dataset shows that there is high degree of variablity or scatter of data points around the mean**

 **Indtentifaction and Handling of missing data**
+1. **Missing Holidays :**
-1. **Missing Holidays** Holiday valus are present only at 00:00 hour of the date, missing at other hours for the date.
+Holiday values are present only at 00:00 hour of the date, missing at other hours for the date.
 For example,

 | holiday      | date_time       | traffic_volume |